List of General Hospital characters introduced in the 1990s: Brook Lynn Ashton

-Brook Lynn Ashton is a fictional character on the ABC soap opera General Hospital.
+Brook Lynn Ashton (also Quartermaine) is a fictional character on the ABC soap opera General Hospital.
 On the series, she is the daughter of Ned Quartermaine and Lois Cerullo, and was named after her mother's hometown of Brooklyn.

 Casting

-Originally played by actress Brooke Radding in 1996, the character was later recast with actress Adrianne León in 2004, who was nominated for two awards for the role in 2005: the Soap Opera Digest "Outstanding Female Newcomer Award", and "Outstanding Younger Actress" in the Daytime Emmy Awards.
+Originally played by actress child actors Katlyn & Sarah Avery in 1997, Brooke Radding from 1999 to 2001, the character was later recast with actress Adrianne León in 2004, who was nominated for two awards for the role in 2005: the Soap Opera Digest "Outstanding Female Newcomer Award", and "Outstanding Younger Actress" in the Daytime Emmy Awards.
 Leon continued to play the character until 2006.
-It was announced in 2010 that Leon would return to the show as Brook Lynn that May.
+It was announced in 2010 that León would return to the show as Brook Lynn that May.
 She left the series again in 2011 after the character was written off.

 In November 2019, TVLine announced Amanda Setton had been cast in the role; she made her first appearance on November 18.
-Jamey Giddens of Daytime Confidential had suggested that Setton be cast in the role in 2012, one year after Leon's exit.
+Jamey Giddens of Daytime Confidential had suggested that Setton take over the role in 2012, one year after León was written off.
+General Hospital executive producer Frank Valentini, who was also Setton's boss at One Life to Live, hired Setton to play the role without an audition process, replacing León.
 In August 2020, it was announced Setton would take temporary leave from the role to take a maternity leave; actress Briana Lane was cast in the role.
 Lane assumed the role from August 6 to November 16, 2020.
 Lane's performance in the role garnered her a Daytime Emmy Award nominations for Outstanding Guest Performer in a Drama Series in 2021.
 In February 2021, it was announced Setton would return to the role; she returned during the March 15 episode.